 Everything was very well maintained and the staff was extremely helpful from check-in through departure.
 The room service food was sub-par (especially the salad, which was the size of a side salad but charged at an entrée salad price).
 But, overall, I would happily stay here again.

-Traveller from Norfolk, VA
+Traveller from Westminster, CA

 This French Quarter hotel is directly on lively Bourbon Street, just 6 blocks from Jackson Square and 2 blocks from the St …More

 Very nice and quiet hotel just a few blocks from all of the French Quarter's major attractions.
 Great rates.
 Friendly staff.
 Quaint courtyard and comfortable rooms.
 Parking was reasonably priced compared to other hotels in the French Quarter.
 This will be our hotel of choice when visiting the French Quarter.

 This 19th-century New Orleans hotel facing the Mississippi River is 3 blocks from Jackson Square, 5 blocks from the historic …More

 The Prince Conti hotel was excellent!
 The staff was wonderful, friendly and definitely remembers faces.
 The rooms were extremely clean and comfortable.
 I would recommend this hotel to any of my friends and family.
 If you're looking for a hotel in close proximity to Bourbon Street this is definitely the place to go.
 It's also just a ten minute walk to Café Du Monde and the French Market.

 Built in the early 1800s, this New Orleans hotel is just around the corner from the restaurants and nightlife of Bourbon St …More